fomightez/fqgrep-binder/README.md

 --------

-## Related utility
+## Related utilities

+- Indraniel Das' fqgrep

+	While older and in some ways less full-featured than Fulcrum Genomics' fqgrep, [Indraniel Das' fqgrep](https://github.com/fomightez/indraniel_fqgrep-binder) does allow mismatches by specifying insertions, deletions, and substitutions.
+Plus, it allows FASTA formatted files and has some reporting format options that Fulcrum Genomics' fqgrep doesn't have.
+See more about it and try it in MyBinder-served sessions [here](https://github.com/fomightez/patmatch-binder).

+- Patmatch

-[Patmatch](https://github.com/fomightez/patmatch-binder) will run on fasta to find matches to patterns.
-Patmatch supports IUPAC and mismatch insertions, deletions, and substitutions that I haven't seen fqgrep support. (see about 'indraniel/fqgrep' below for more on that.)
+	[Patmatch](https://github.com/fomightez/patmatch-binder) will run on FASTA files to find matches to patterns.
+Patmatch supports IUPAC and mismatch insertions, deletions, and substitutions that I haven't seen fqgrep support. (see about 'indraniel/fqgrep' above for more on some of that.)

 	And so if you need to allow mismatches with numbers of insertions, deletions, and substitutions, see more about Patmatch [here](https://github.com/fomightez/patmatch-binder).

 ### Related converting fastq to fasta to be able to use more available tools